Mbialowas10/MobileDev/docs/kotlin/less/less.md

 ## Concise Lanaguage - less is more ##

-Kotlin lets you work with read-only and write variables (aka as mutable variables).
+Kotlin lets you work with immutable and mutable variables (read-only and writable variable types).
 To make a variable read only use val and to make a variable writable use var.
 Kotlin recommends using **val** over **var** whenever possible.
-This often is a convention in functional programming.
+This often is a convention used in functional programming.

 ```kotlin
 val PI = 3.1452 - constant as read-only